Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 🔽 Download the printable Blank kindergarten lesson plan template

-🔽 Download the Weekly elementary lesson plan template
+🔽 Download the Weekly elementary school lesson plan template

-🔽 Download the printable Weekly elementary lesson plan template
+🔽 Download the printable Weekly elementary school lesson plan template

-If you want a super flexible lesson plan template with plenty of space and options to structure your lesson plan components, you’ll find our first elementary lesson plan template valuable.
+If you want a super flexible lesson plan template with plenty of space and options to structure the key components of your school lesson plan, this template will be perfect for you.

-Use it as a customizable inspiration on how to organize your lesson sequence, or fill out and print the entire structure if it’s in line with what you had in mind.
+As always, you can either use it as inspiration or fill out and print the entire lesson plan if it’s in line with what you had in mind.

-🔽 Download the Blank elementary lesson plan template
+🔽 Download the Blank elementary school lesson plan template

-🔽 Download the printable Blank elementary lesson plan template
+🔽 Download the printable Blank elementary school lesson plan template

 Category #6: Middle school lesson plan templates

-Template #1: Creative project middle school lesson plan template
+Template #1: Middle school creative project lesson plan template

-🔽 Download the Creative project middle school lesson plan template
+🔽 Download the Middle school creative project lesson plan template

 Template #2: Weekly middle school lesson plan template

-If you’re looking for a more standard and long-term middle school lesson plan, you will find our next lesson plan template useful.
+If you’re looking for a more standard middle school lesson plan template you can use to organize the week ahead, this will be the perfect lesson plan format for you.

-In the example below, you can find a standard weekly middle school lesson plan template that features all the basic components of a lesson plan, plus an additional section for reflection, which should serve to encourage student feedback and self-reflection.
+In the lesson plan example below, you can find a standard weekly lesson plan template for middle school teachers that features all the basic components of a lesson plan, plus an additional section for reflection, which should serve to encourage student feedback and self-reflection.

 Weekly middle school lesson plan template